djhunt-ibm/agentic-ai-client-bootcamp/usecases/ask-hr/assets/hands-on-lab-askhr.md

 <img width="1000" alt="image" src="hands-on-lab-assets/image53.png">

 22. A token will be generated.
-Copy and paste it somewhere.
+Copy and paste it in a file.

 <img width="1000" alt="image" src="hands-on-lab-assets/image54.png">